BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/videoTexture.md

 video-content:
 ---

 If you want to display a video in your scene, the Babylon engine has a special texture for that.
 This special texture works similar to other textures, with the exception of a few parameters.
-These parameters include video urls (an url array), the size of the video texture (here is 256), the scene, and a final optional boolean that indicates if you want to use [mipmap](https://en.wikipedia.org/wiki/Mipmap) or not.
+These parameters include video urls (a url array), the size of the video texture (here is 256), the scene, and a final optional boolean that indicates if you want to use [mipmap](https://en.wikipedia.org/wiki/Mipmap) or not.

 Here is an example from our Flat2009 Demo: <Playground id="#ZMCFYA#83" title="Video Texture Example" description="Simple example of using video as a texture in your scene." image="/img/playgroundsAndNMEs/divingDeeperVideoTexture1.jpg"/>